Port Macquarie-Hastings Handa City Sister City

 The Sister City Relationship is supported by the Port Macquarie-Hastings Council Handa Sister City Working Group, which comprises passionate community members who strive to ensure the success and longevity of the relationship.

-For more information about our Sister City relationship with Handa City, please contact Jenny Mead by telephoning (02) 6581 8111.
+For more information about our Sister City relationship with Handa City, please contact Council (02) 6581 8111.

 This page was last updated on: 23 June 2021